 The Outdoor Research Ascendant Hoody is one of the most breathable and mobile insulated jackets out there.
-Take it with you on your next aerobic adventure.
+It earns a Top Pick because it off-loads heat easily while wicking away moisture with its super soft fleece-lined interior.
+Take it with you on your next sweaty endeavor!

 Weight & Compression

-When zipping up the jacket and rolling it into its hood, we were able to compress it to a smaller size without the use of a smaller stuff sack, which was very helpful on missions where it needed to be stuffed away.
-Overall, even though this quilted contender doesn't have its own stow-away system, it was a great lightweight piece that can still be used for lightweight missions.
+To stash it away, we simply zip it up and roll it into its hood.
+By doing this, we were able to compress it to a modest size without the use of a smaller stuff sack.
+Overall, even though this contender doesn't have its own stow-away system, it was a great lightweight piece that can still be used for lightweight missions.
+The Patagonia Micro Puff is still our top choice for lightweight adventures because of its more packable and lightweight design.

 The Pertex Microlight ripstop stretch woven shell does a great job wicking away droplets of water and keeping out a light wind.
 However, this jacket is thin and will not keep you dry and warm in a downpour or a wicked wind.
 Given its lighter design, make sure to wear a thin wind shell if you choose to wear it by itself in windy conditions; or, layer it under a rain shell when it rains.